Section 1: Introduction

 Archaeologists have found tools that the People used.
 Most of the tools were made of stone.
 Stone tools are not biodegradable, so they sometimes turn up in caves and fields or wherever the People left them.
 Other things that the People used that are biodegradable have disappeared.
 We don’t know what kind of clothes they wore, what kind of tools they made from wood, or what kind of materials they used to make a house.

-The cultures of the People changed over time.
+The cultures of the People including the kinds of tools they made changed over thousands of years.
 People adapted to changing conditions.
 New groups of People moved north bringing other cultural traditions with them.
 We know this because People left some remains of their tools and homes.
 Archaeologists have found fire pits (also called hearths) and places where poles were inserted into the ground to form housing.
 Often pieces of stone tools or shells are found in the same place.
 (See Image 2.)

 We don’t know what the People called themselves, and we don’t know much about their societies and how they lived.
 Archaeologists have classified ancient People according to the tools they used.
 This lesson will study early People from the Paleo-Indian period to the Plains Woodland period in North Dakota.
 Each of these groups of People had a distinct way of making tools.
 These tools tell us something about how they lived.